doitian/archive-202002-iany.me/content/post/css-line-wrap-indicator.md

 title: CSS Line Wrap Indicator
 tags: [css, html]
 date: "2012-02-04"
+description: "Display line wrap indicator in gutter using CSS"
 ---

 Many editor can wrap a line that reaches the window width and show an